python/mypy/README.md

 This installs the 'mypy' script and dependencies to system-dependent locations.
-Sometimes the script directory will not be in PATH, and you may have to add the target directory to PATH manually or create a symbolic link to the script.
-In particular, on Mac OS X, the script may be installed under /Library:
+Sometimes the script directory will not be in PATH, and you have to add the target directory to PATH manually or create a symbolic link to the script.
+In particular, on Mac OS X, the script may be installed under /Library/Frameworks:

     /Library/Frameworks/Python.framework/Versions/<version>/bin

-Using virtualenv may simplify the installation.

-Now you can type check and run programs:
+Now, on a Unix-like system, you can type check and run programs:

     $ mypy PROGRAM

+In Windows, the script is generally installed in
+\PythonNN\Scripts.
+So, type check and run a program like this (replace
+\Python33 with your Python installation path):

+    C:\>\Python33\python \Python33\Scripts\mypy PROGRAM

-Mypy programs are valid Python programs, so you can use your Python interpreter to run them without type checking:
+Mypy programs are valid Python programs, so you can use the Python interpreter to run them without type checking:

     $ python3 PROGRAM